ieeeismar/ieeeismarwebsite/2025/attend/registration.md

 ## Children’s Participation at ISMAR 2025

 To support our EDI policy and foster a family-friendly environment, children of registered participants will be issued name tags and warmly welcomed to join the conference.

+Participation in the banquet and meals is not guaranteed and will be provided upon availability.

 ---